SciML/Catalyst.jl/docs/src/catalyst_applications/ode_simulation_performance.md

 As [previously mentioned](@ref ode_simulation_performance_stiffness), implicit ODE solvers require the computation of the system's [Jacobian](https://en.wikipedia.org/wiki/Jacobian_matrix_and_determinant).
 The reason is that, roughly, in each time step, these solvers need to solve a non-linear equation to find the simulation's value at the next timestep (unlike explicit solvers, which can compute the value at the next time step directly).
 Typically this is done using [the Newton-Raphson method](https://en.wikipedia.org/wiki/Newton%27s_method), which requires the Jacobian.
 Especially for large systems this can be computationally expensive (and a potential strain on available memory), in which case one might consider various Jacobian-computation options (as described below).
 A throughout tutorial on simulating a large, stiff, ODE can be found [here](https://docs.sciml.ai/DiffEqDocs/stable/tutorials/advanced_ode_example/#stiff).

 ### [Building the Jacobian symbolically](@id ode_simulation_performance_symbolic_jacobian)
 By default, OrdinaryDiffEq computes the Jacobian using [*automatic differentiation*](https://en.wikipedia.org/wiki/Automatic_differentiation) (however, using [*finite differences*](https://en.wikipedia.org/wiki/Finite_difference) is [also possible](https://docs.sciml.ai/DiffEqDocs/stable/features/performance_overloads/)).
 Since Catalyst builds its ODEs symbolically, it is able to *compute an analytic Jacobian symbolically*.
-Typically, this is advantageous when some rows of the Jacobian are highly dense (that is, some system species interact with most other species of the system).
+Typically, this is only advantageous when you are also [using a sparse Jacobian](@ref ode_simulation_performance_sparse_jacobian).

 To use this option, simply set `jac=true` when constructing an `ODEProblem`:
 ```@example ode_simulation_performance_3